FLW logo (1)

 Photo Credit: Jeff Anderson

-One of Frank Lloyd Wright’s many stunning accomplishments was his vision describing how he perceived cities and the architecture of buildings should look.
-The word he used to describe this vision was Usonia, and he used the adjective Usonian – rather than American – to describe the character of the look.
-This page may contain affiliate links.
-See our disclosure about affiliate links here.
+One of Frank Lloyd Wright’s many stunning accomplishments was his vision of how cities and architecture should integrate with the landscape.
+The word he used to describe this vision was Usonia, and the Maynard Buehler House stands as a premier example of this “Usonian” ideal—an architecture designed specifically for the character of the American landscape.

 Living Graciously